cosmos/ibc/spec/ics-002-client-semantics/README.md

 #### CommitmentProof

 `CommitmentProof` is an opaque data structure defined by a client type.
-It is utilised to verify presence or absence of a particular key, value pair in state at a particular finalised height (necessarily associated with a particular commitment root).
+It is utilised to verify presence or absence of a particular key/value pair in state at a particular finalised height (necessarily associated with a particular commitment root).

 ```typescript